NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 ### The Translation Feature Doesn't Work
 **The 1st Reason**\
 There's no translation support for your language yet.
-You should wait patiently for it, or if you speak English well, you can translate our app yourself!\
+You should wait patiently for them, or if you speak English well, you can help to translate our app yourself!\
-If you want to, go to our [support server](https://discord.gg/botdesigner) and create a ticket (using the `!new` command).
-You'll have to send your application for the Translator role there.
+If you would like to help, go to our [support server](https://discord.gg/botdesigner) and create a ticket (using the `!new` command).
+You can then apply for the Translator role there by asking support for it.

 **The 2nd Reason**\
 Your main system language is incorrect.\